suping106/ms4_teashop/README.md

 ![image](/assets/variables/variable.png)

 - Set up Database
-  - Copy the DATABASE_URL (Postgres URL) from the config variables of Heroku and past it into the default database in setting.py
+  - Copy the DATABASE_URL (Postgres URL) from the config variables of Heroku and paste it into the default database in setting.py
   - Migrate the models to create the database
   - Load the data fixtures for categories, product and faq
   - Create a superuser